How To Block a Number & Spam Calls on Android [June 2020]

 Textra offers a blacklist functionality that works the same as your phone applications blocking ability—it stops the text messages you don’t want from reaching you and interrupting your day.

 Clicking “Blacklist” will return you to the conversation screen, with an animated pop-up to let you know that the number has been successfully added to your blacklist.
 It’s that simple.
-And just like with phone calls, numbers can be unregistered from your blacklist as well using the same steps outlined above.
+Just like with phone calls, numbers can be unregistered from your blacklist as well using the same steps outlined above.

 Use Third-Party Apps to Automatically Block Numbers